 With the growth of LNG feed gas targeting the Gulf Coast, as shown in the graphic below, and more on the way, combined with the impact of new infrastructure out of the Northeast and Permian, BTU has expanded our coverage of natural gas basis analysis and forecasts with the Gas Basis Outlook to more fully capture the changing pricing dynamics in North America.

-To further highlight these emerging challenges for the gas market we will be hosting a complementary webinar on February 5th.
+To further highlight these emerging challenges for the gas market we will be hosting a complimentary webinar on February 5th.

 To date, western basis has most noticeably felt the brunt of expanding Permian pressure with CIG basis averaging $0.60/MMBtu back in 2018 compared to about $0.30/MMBtu in 2017.
 However, an outlet for this gas is expected to arrive in 2019 in the form of Kinder Morgan’s 2 Bcf/d Gulf Coast Express, which will provide some (short-lived) relief to Rockies’ and Permian pricing, while transferring pressure towards Agua Dulce and the Texas Gulf Coast.